chartit/django-chartit/README.rst

 =========

 * master:
+    * New to_json() method for charts.
+Useful for creating Highcharts in AJAX
     * Merged with Grant McConnaughey's django-chartit2 fork
     * Allow dictionary fields in conjunction with lambda fields.
 Closes #26
     * Minor documentation improvements